-The Bouchon family story begins in Chile in 1887.
-That’s when Emile Bouchon immigrated from Arveyres, France to the Colchagua Valley to work as a winemaker adviser.
+The Bouchon family story began in Chile in 1887.
+That’s when Emile Bouchon immigrated from Arveyres, France, to the Colchagua Valley to work as a winemaker adviser.
 Throughout Emile’s career, he passed his passion for wine to his grandson, Julio.
-Julio Bouchon Sr., though born in Chile, left to study oenology in Bordeaux, France.
+Julio Bouchon Sr., born in Chile, left to study oenology in Bordeaux, France.
 After returning to Chile in the 1970s, he settled in the Maule Valley.
 There, he found the perfect property for the Bouchon wine-growing project.

 Today, the fourth generation of the Bouchon family carries the winemaking tradition in the Maule Valley.
 Led by Julio Bouchon Jr., their goal is to create distinctive, terroir-drive wines.